skagankose/ada_fall_2017/index.md

 This section briefly mention about main tools and libraries used for the project.
 Programming language used was Python since it has all of the required libraries needed to conduct this study.
 Some of the libraries can be listed as follows: [Pandas](https://pandas.pydata.org) which provides high-performance, easy-to-use data structures and data analysis tools, [Matplotlib](https://matplotlib.org) which is a plotting library that can produce high quality figures in a variety of formats across platforms, [Seaborn](https://seaborn.pydata.org) which is a more advanced Python visualization library based on Matplotlib, [Beautiful](https://en.wikipedia.org/wiki/Beautiful_Soup_(HTML_parser)) Soup which is a package to for scraping and parsing HTML and XML documents and [Folium](https://folium.readthedocs.io/en/latest/#) which is a Python library to manipulate interactive [Leaflet](http://leafletjs.com) maps.

 [Jupyter Notebook](http://jupyter-notebook.readthedocs.io) was used as the main development environment since it contains a highly convenient way of creating and sharing documents.
-This developping tool contains live code, equations, visualizations and narrative text.
+This developing tool contains live code, equations, visualizations and narrative text.

 # Methodology

 The project can be separated into two parts.
 In the first part, a more general research is conducted to be able to see the overall picture of granted patents.
-The characteristic of granted patents was sutudied by observing their numbers through years and associate them with countries and companies.
+The characteristic of granted patents was studied by observing their numbers through years and associate them with countries and companies.
 A sector-wise overview of granted patens (according to Cooperative Patent Classification categories) is provided in this study.

 In the second part of the project, a deeper analysis on the most popular technology sectors in today's world is conducted.
 The sector of interest are grouped as energy, financial technologies and artificial intelligence.
 Most part of the project is structured around these three sectors.
 Their evolution over the time and relationship with companies/countries is reviewed in this section.